 A bulging disc causing lower back pain is more common than any other bulging disc problem.
 Medical experts have estimated that 90 percent of all bulging discs and their associated pain occur in the lower back.
 That’s not surprising since the lower back, or lumbar region, supports most of our body weight and is used in so many of our daily movements, including sitting, standing, walking and running.

-As a result, many back conditions develop from wear and tear on the lower back, including a lumbar bulging disc or discs.
-This condition most often occurs because intervertebral discs can grow weak and lose their elasticity with age, use, and/or injury.
-When this happens, discs may collapse and “bulge,” or protrude, into the tiny spaces in the spinal canal where nerve roots and the spinal cord are located.
+Additionally, we often rely on the weight-bearing capability of our lower backs when we perform heavy lifting.
+As a result, many back conditions can develop from wear on the lower back, including a lumbar bulging disc.
+This condition most often occurs because spinal discs can grow weak and lose their elasticity with age, use and/or injury.
+When this happens, discs may collapse and bulge, or protrude, into the small spaces in the spinal column where nerve roots and the spinal cord are located.

 - Chiropractic treatment

 - Epidural steroidal injections

 - Open back surgery